Abusive Precursors: Good God, the Reapers seem to be trying to set the record for most abusive:

 Weapons in the second game use "thermal clips", which are essentially disposable heat sinks that keep weapons from critically overheating.
 In gameplay terms, they function in exactly the same fashion as an actual ammo clip would.
 Which is acceptable for gameplay, but doesn't make much sense with the explanation provided.
 Once the player runs out of extra thermal clips, they should at least be able to wait for the last clip in their weapon to cool before they resume firing.
 Instead, they have to wait until they pick up new clips.
 As if they are relying on ammo, which defeats the point of using this advanced weapons technology in the first place...

 The Codex says, once, that the geth started using thermal clip technology and no longer had to wait for their weapons to cool down, so the rest of the galaxy had to scramble to start using it too.
-Which makes no sense whatsoever given that in the first game, fitting even one high-level heat sink attachment provides enough cooldown to make a weapon able to fire indefinitely.
-Might be an example of Gameplay Story Segregation — the hassle of having to reload and find more clips is considerably greater than just waiting a few seconds as happened in the first game.
-One notable and better fan created explanation is that due to widespread usage of the Sabotage talent the thermal clips were introduced to enable a soldier to simply remove an overheated (which is what Sabotage does) thermal clip and instantly replace it, rather than wait a relative eternity for an old style weapon to cool down.
+Which makes no sense whatsoever given that in the first game, attachments existed to allow for shorter cooldown periods that were ultimately faster than reloading.
+Further, the hassle of having to reload and find more clips is considerably greater than just waiting a few seconds as happened in the first game.
+Fan Wank explanations posit that, due to widespread usage of the Sabotage talent, the thermal clips were introduced to enable a soldier to simply remove an overheated (which is what Sabotage does) thermal clip and instantly replace it, rather than wait a relative eternity for an old style weapon to cool down.

 The in-game explanation for not being able to wait for the clips to cool down is that they use an endothermic reaction in lithium to store the heat.
 This allows the clip to store much more heat, but once they are used they simply cannot be used again, as the lithium has already reacted.
-However, this does not explain why you cannot fire the weapon WITHOUT inserting a clip, as you should be able to wait for the weapon to cool down like you did in the first game; this was originally implemented and can be seen in early previews, but playtesters came back with negative reactions to it, so it was Dummied Out.
+Critics argued that this meant you should be able to fire the weapon WITHOUT inserting a clip, as you should be able to wait for the weapon to cool down like you did in the first game.
+This was originally implemented and can be seen in early previews, but playtesters came back with negative reactions to it, so it was Dummied Out.

 Mass Effect 3 brings back the old system for a couple of weapons, mostly salvaged Collector arsenal.
 Different in that an overheated weapon must be "reloaded" before it can fire again.